How to Become a Motion Picture Projectionists in Pennsylvania

 Obtain Pennsylvania licensure or certification

 Pennsylvania may require specific licensing or professional certification for motion picture projectionistss.
-Requirements vary by state — contact the Pennsylvania Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Pennsylvania Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Pennsylvania

-Pennsylvania has an active job market for motion picture projectionists.
+Pennsylvania employs 40 motion picture projectionists.

 Motion Picture Projectionists careers in other states